w3f/polkadot-wiki/docs/learn-ledger.md

 In order to turn on the interoperability with the Polkadot Ledger application, go to the "Settings" tab in Polkadot-JS Apps.
 Find the option for attaching Ledger devices and switch the option from the default "Do not attach Ledger devices" to "Attach Ledger via WebUSB".
+Be aware: if you are not seeing this it is because there is [no Ledger support](https://github.com/polkadot-js/apps/issues/3771) on FireFox.

 ![Dropdown selector for allowing Ledger connections in PolkadotJS Settings](assets/ledger.png)